 • A PDF of the pieces you will be performing.
-If you are unable to email a PDF of your music, then a copy should be turned into Lara Urrutia's mailbox in the School of Music office on the same date.
+If you are unable to email a PDF of your music, then a copy should be turned into Lara Urrutia's mailbox in the Conservatory of Music office on the same date.

-In order to make assignments, Ms. Urrutia must know of your need for an accompanist and have the music at least 6 weeks before the event.
-See Important Dates to Know for further details.
+In order to accommodate your request, Ms. Urrutia must know of your need for a collaborative pianist and have the music at least 6 weeks before the event.